NehaSJ99/NehaSJ99/README.md

 </h1>

 <p align="center">
 Welcome to my GitHub, where code meets curiosity!
 I’m a software developer by day and an aspiring product creator by night.
-Whether I’m building a search engine, optimizing data pipelines, or dreaming up futuristic programmer tools, I’m all about solving real-world problems in creative ways.
+Whether I’m building a Gen AI Applications, optimizing data pipelines, or dreaming up futuristic programmer tools, I’m all about solving real-world problems in creative ways.
 </p>

 <div align="center">